YangLiu1024/LearnAndShare/repo-manage-tools/git-repo.md

 ```
 `-f` means even if current project fail to sync, continue to sync next project

-`-d` means roll back current work space to the revision defined in manifest file
+`-d` means check out to the branch defined in manifest file automatic before sync

 `-m` means use specified manifest file